University of the Pacific (United States)

 Greek life

-Greek life plays a role at University of the Pacific, where there are four on-campus social fraternity houses, four on-campus social sorority houses, and five multicultural fraternities that are overseen by the University's Department of Housing and Greek Life.
-There are also a wide variety of professional fraternities on campus, overseen by the office of Student Leadership and Involvement.
-Pacific participates in deferred recruitment, which means no student may join a fraternity or sorority until they have completed at least 12 college units and have a 2.5 overall GPA.
+Greek life enjoys a role at UOP, there are four social fraternity houses on-campus, plus five multicultural fraternities overseen by the Department of Housing and Greek Life.
+A varied assortment of professional fraternities are also on campus, and overseen by the Student Leadership Office and Involvement.
+UOP is actively involved in deferred recruitment, another way of saying that no student may become a member of a sorority or fraternity until such time as they have completed a minimum of 12 college units while maintaining a 2.5 overall grade point average.
+About 20% of the Pacific students are engaged in Greek life .

 Fraternities